rogerballard/nestjs-relay/docs/refetching-data.md

 export class CommonModule {}
 ```

-> The global id scalar will override the default functionality of the `ID` scalar that comes out of the box from `nestjs/graphql`.
+The global id scalar will override the default functionality of the `ID` scalar that comes out of the box from `nestjs/graphql`.

-At this point, your application's GraphQL schema will remain unchanged.

 ## Create a Node Type